 Wear a Garment with Collar in a Live Video

 When you use a microphone, wear a collar.
-Skip necklaces or long earrings to avoid audio noise.
-More on which earrings to wear.
+Skip wearing long earrings or necklaces to avoid audio noise.

 What to Wear When Live Streaming in a Nutshell